My Process

 And in many ways, this is only the beginning of the product design journey.

-The growth-driven design process of continuous improvements is a cost-effective approach which puts user experience at the heart of the design process—where it belongs.
+The practice of frequent, yet digestible improvements to the product is a cost-effective approach which puts user experience at the heart of the design process—where it belongs.

 There is no such thing as perfection.
-In a world that's constantly in motion—where status quo cannot exist—product design teams must adopt a lean, nimble, and iterative process for creative problem solving.
+In a world that's constantly in motion—where status quo does not exist—product design teams must adopt a lean, nimble, and iterative process for creative problem solving.

 Interested in working together?